The Ultimate Guide to Downtown Reykjavik

 Although this borderline-depressed but beloved character in no way reflects all of the downtown’s residents, the stereotype he encapsulates is very much rooted in the real world; because of skyrocketing housing prices and service costs, the fly-by-night life is the reality of many inner-city dwellers.

-Although it's getting near impossible for the average folk to afford to live in the centre, for many of us rats, the suburbs are simply not an option.
+While challenges remain for the average folk to afford to live in the center, for many of us rats, the suburbs are simply not an option.
 One will never want to leave the downtown if one has ever grown accustomed to the pleasure of calling it home.

 Reykjavik's downtown area includes many churches.

 The benefits of living in downtown Reykjavík extend far beyond the corrugated iron roof that's over one’s head.
-Living here grants the possibility of a lifestyle that's not available anywhere else in the country.
+Living here grants the possibility of a lifestyle, not available anywhere else in the country.

-Still, all complaints about the housing situation are eclipsed by the pleasures the central neighbourhoods have to offer.
-So let’s get to exploring the different streets and districts that make up Reykjavík's City Centre, to allow you to get better acquainted with the history and the culture that are so fundamental to its appeal.
+Still, all complaints about the housing situation are eclipsed by the pleasures the central neighborhoods have to offer.
+So let’s move on and explore the different streets and districts that make up Reykjavík's city center.

 Laugavegur, Bankastraeti & Austurstraeti